 Thick Winter Coat

 I made the mistake of leaving my hotel room one day wearing only a leather jacket.
 The sun was out, so I figured it must be warmer.
 Wrong.
 It is cold in Paris in winter.
 Expect temperatures to be in the low 40s Fahrenheit (about 5 degrees Celcius) during the day and much colder at night.
 You’ll want a really nice warm coat.
-I just ordered this one from North Face that I’m excited about.
+I just ordered one from the North Face (that’s similar to this) that I’m excited about.
 It rolls up into itself and although it’s lightweight, it’s nice and warm.

 Scarf, Hat, Gloves